awesto/django-shop/docs/reference/catalog.rst

 Using an external **djangoSHOP** plugin for managing categories is a very conceivable solution, and we will see separate implementations for this feature request.
 Using such an external category plugin can make sense, if this e-commerce site requires hundreds of hierarchical levels or these categories require a set of attributes which are not available in CMS pages.
-If you use externally implemented categories, please refer to their documentation, since here we proceed using CMS pages as categories.
+If you are going to use externally implemented categories, please refer to their documentation, since here we proceed using CMS pages as categories.

 A nice aspect of **djangoSHOP** is, that it doesn't require the programmer to write any special Django Views in order to render the catalog.
 Instead all merchant dependent business logic goes